 Introducing the NEW "Back Trac"

-The best foam roller for at home back pain relief in your mid back and full back is the "Back Trac" by Creatrix Solutions.
+The best foam roller for at-home back pain relief in your mid-back and full-back is the "Back Trac" by Creatrix Solutions.
 As you roll your back on the Back Trac, you can hear popping and clicking as your spine goes into better alignment.
 The deep groove of the Back Trac allows your spine to float comfortably as the foam roller relaxes the muscles and ligaments of your back.
-It is like an at home massage for your spine, and you can take it anywhere you go!
+It is like an at-home massage for your spine, and you can take it anywhere!

 Why Do You Need the Back Trac?
-Throughout the growth and development of the spine, accumulated trauma and repetitive motions modify global alignment of vertebrae, with adaptive spinal segments.
-The adaptive posture becomes painful and limits the range of motion, and reduces endurance and athletic ability.
+Throughout the growth and development of the spine, accumulated trauma and repetitive motions modify the global alignment of vertebrae with adaptive spinal segments.
+Unfortunately, the adaptive posture becomes painful, limits the range of motion, and reduces endurance and athletic ability.
 If not corrected, joint discs can be damaged, and vertebral joints can suffer excess wear and tear.
-This is where the Back Trac is most beneficial and superior to all other types of foam rollers on the market for at home back pain relief.
+This is where the Back Trac is most beneficial and superior to all other types of foam rollers on the market for at-home back pain relief.
 We recommend rolling on the Back Trac a few times each morning and evening (or anytime when you need a quick massage) to achieve and maintain spinal health!

 The Back Trac allows your spinal joints to STRETCH!
-Each vertebra has four joint surfaces (for a total of 364 joints in the spine) that connect to other vertebrae, in addition to connecting with the spinal discs, ribs, sacrum, skull and other structures.
-By laying your back on the Back Trac, and rolling back and forth, your body weight applies pressure to realign your vertebrae.
+Each vertebra has four joint surfaces (for a total of 364 joints in the spine) that connect to other vertebrae and connect with the spinal discs, ribs, sacrum, skull, and other structures.
+By lying on the Back Trac and rolling back and forth, your body weight applies pressure to realign your vertebrae.
 This process stretches the intervertebral joints, opens up the meninges, and reduces pinched nerves, which improves joint health and global alignment.
-After rolling on the Back Trac, almost everyone will hear their vertebrae pop and feel the realignment, so that when you stand up, you will feel taller and straighter!
-The instant relief you can feel from your back pain is amazing!
+After rolling on the Back Trac, almost everyone will hear their vertebrae pop and feel the realignment so that when you stand up, you will feel taller and straighter!
+In addition, the instant relief you can feel from your back pain is amazing!

 Just Let It Float!

-All other foam, plastic and rubber back rollers on the market are NOT comfortable because they put pressure on your spine, which can be painful.
+All other foam, plastic, and rubber back rollers on the market are NOT comfortable because they pressure your spine, which can be painful.

-The patented, deep groove of the Back Trac guides the vertebrae into a more desirable alignment (which is NOT possible with other types of rollers) without causing undue pain and stress on the spine.
+The patented, deep groove of the Back Trac guides the vertebrae into a more desirable alignment (which is NOT possible with other rollers) without causing undue pain and stress on the spine.

 The deep groove of the Back Trac gives your spinous the room to float, thus protecting your vertebrae, as your muscles and ligaments are allowed to relax and realign.